 Round table workshop on key issues – Falsified Medicines Directive: complying with the regulationsSolutions to optimize your end-to-end artwork process

-Packaging; a medium for communication and business benefit
+Smart packaging: a medium for communication and patient benefit

 Jan MacDonald is a pharmacist by profession and is currently Group Manager for the Access, Information and Medicines Standards Group in the Vigilance and Risk Management of Medicines Division at the MHRA.
 She has undertaken a number of assessment and management roles within the agency.
 Prior to this she was principal pharmacist for quality assurance and quality control in the NHS.

 George Barrie is a Consultant to the Pharmaceutical Packaging Industry.

 Until recently he was with Actavis where his role was to bring all elements of packaging design, regulatory requirements and production together and explore design-led solutions, thus aiding compliance and embracing forward-thinking across the packaging process and value chain.
 He headed up a team that provided a centralised ‘Packaging Centre of Excellent’ supplying Actavis operations globally.
 The team was and continues to be, driven by the philosophy of “Making Medicine Accessible”.

 He started out with a background in design and subsequently moved into the print and packaging field 12 years ago where he gained broad experience working for a supplier to innovator pharmaceutical companies.
 Experience on both sides of the packaging value-chain has given him a unique insight into some of the key problems and solutions facing the Pharmaceutical sector.